Zoroaster (band)

+Zoroaster is an American sludge metal band from Atlanta, Georgia that formed in 2003 and was active until around 2013.

+History

-Zoroaster is an American sludge metal band from Atlanta, Georgia that formed in 2003 and has been inactive since around 2013.
-The original line-up was Brent Anderson on bass and vocals with Will Fiore (guitar, vocals) and Todd Fiore (drums), all of whom had previously been members of Terminal Doom Explosion.
-The band released four studio albums, Zoroaster in 2005, Dog Magic in 2007, Voice of Saturn in 2009, and Matador in 2010.
-They were signed to E1 Music.
+The original line-up included bassist Brent Anderson, guitarist Will Fiore, and drummer Todd Fiore, all of whom were previously members of Terminal Doom Explosion.
+The band released four studio albums: Zoroaster in 2005, Dog Magic in 2007, Voice of Saturn in 2009, and Matador in 2010.
+They were signed to E1 Entertainment.